UniversalDependencies/docs/_gd/index.md

 The original version of ARCOSG contains tokens that contain spaces.
 For UD, however, we need to split these up.
 For the moment we duplicate the UPOS and the XPOS for each of the words.
-PROPNs have a `flat` relation; others have a `fixed` relation but this needs to be improved.
+PROPNs have a `flat:name` relation; others have a `fixed` relation but this needs to be improved.

 Some difficult cases follow:
 #### _na b'_/_na bu_